 Unable to determine rate of tax due to difficulty in –

 The final assessment will be done within 6 months of the provisional assessment.
-This can be extended for 6 months by the Joint/Additional Commissioner.
-However, the Commissioner can extend it for further 4 years as he seems fit.
+This can be extended by a further 6 months by the Joint/Additional Commissioner.
+However, the Commissioner can extend it for further 4 years as they deem fit.

 If the officer finds the explanation satisfactory then the taxable person will be informed and no further action will be taken.